hinagikui/hinagiku/README.md

 Hinagiku uses a powerful combination of:
 - **Tailwind CSS** - Utility-first CSS framework
 - **DaisyUI** - Semantic component classes

-## 🧪 Testing

-We use Vitest for fast and reliable testing with browser testing capabilities via Playwright.

 ## 🤝 Contributing